 Let’s face it- adaptive sports equipment can be pricey.
 It’s just one more hurdle to overcome when trying to stay active while living with a spinal cord injury or other mobility challenge.
 The good news is that there are a handful of organizations on a mission to help by providing grants to purchase the equipment you need.
-In this article, I’ll outline six organizations I’ve connected with or heard great things about in the adaptive sports world.
-The even better news is that this is not an exhaustive list!
+In this article, I’ll outline not six, but SEVEN organizations I’ve connected with or heard great things about in the adaptive sports world.

 1. Challenged Athletes Foundation

 Out of all the organizations on this list, CAF arguably has the largest reach and is the most established.
 They are headquartered in San Diego, California but provide grants and adaptive sports opportunities to children and adults all over the world.
 To date, they’ve helped over 26,000 grant recipients since 1994!
 Their mission is “to provide opportunities and support to people with physical challenges, so they can pursue active lifestyles through physical fitness and competitive athletics.
 The Challenged Athletes Foundation believes that involvement in sports at any level increases self-esteem, encourages independence and enhances quality of life.”
 I couldn’t agree more!

 CAF awards grants to children and adults from all over the world who have a permanent physical disability.
 Grants are for travel and sports competition expenses, coaching and training, and adaptive sports equipment.
 There are currently 3 grant programs at CAF: the annual CAF Grant (applications open and close each fall and are awarded each spring), the CAF Idaho Grant (year-round), and the Operation Rebound Grant for United States Veterans and first responders (year-round).
 To learn more, click on each of the grant links above.